1kit/Berkeley-Capstone-Project/README.md

 In addition the following modifications were performed

 * A `LabelEncoder` was used to encode the `ProtocolName` column and a new `ProtocolLabel` column was created
-* Remove the following unwanted columns
+* Remove the following unwanted columns (only retain statistically significant features)
     - Flow.ID
     - Source.IP
     - Source.Port